choria-io/website/docs/content/development/playbooks/index.md

 #### when_empty (meta)
 When the *at_least* constraint is not satisfied this error / log will be produced

+### limit (meta)
+Limits the discovered nodes to a certain number, this is good to do canary deploys to pick a small subset of discovered nodes

 #### discovery_method
 For the MCollective type this picks the discovery method to use, valid values are whatever plugins are installed into your MCollective